ThucLeDuy/CoreDDP/readme.txt

+data base is from dbFood
-This is a practice project for net core
+This is a practice project for .net core